fdepasse/hack-a-snack/README.md

 `recipeSchema.index({ '$**': 'text' })`

-On the frontend, the search bar has been implemented in different components but let us look at the Home page.
+On the frontend, the search bar has been implemented in different components but let us look at the homepage.
 When the user enter their search in the input field, an `onChange` event stores it in state `searchData`.
 The search bar itself is wrapped in a form which takes an `onSubmit` listener and triggers a callback function `handleSubmit`.
 The callback prevents the browser to reload the page and uses the `history` object `push()` method of react-router to redirect the user to the search results page and store the `searchData` on the `location` object of react-router.

 ```
   function handleSubmit(event) {